nsidc/qgreenland/doc/contributor/how-to/contribute-layers.md

 - Any known issues with data quality are listed in "Description"
 - Datastore's data is in final state
 - Layers not in unneccessary group
-- PO approves citation
+- Stakeholders approve citation
-- PO approves description
+- Stakeholders approve description

 ### Raster layers